mvfflin/mvfflin-profile-old/README.md

 # mvfflin-profile
-my profile website

-still broken a bit cuz im not a professional programmer but if u open it in pc maybe its good? idk for sure.
+my profile website, from indonesia. still broken a bit cuz im not a professional programmer. i dont really understand javascript for websites, maybe u can? u can use this if u want, but please credit this repository or me.

-the broken part is when u open it on phone.
+## authors
+* **mvfflin** - owner and programmer - *mvfflin#9046* - [mvfflin](https://github.com/mvfflin)
+* **ynna** - helping me with some things - *ynna#4805*

+## updates
+i will still update this repository sometimes when i got a free time. u can see updates at the commits section.